brunohradec/macos-setup/README.md

 <aside>

-No additional configuration in needed, this allows you to clone and push to all your private repos.
+No additional configuration is needed, this allows you to clone and push to all your private repos.

 </aside>